UlysseCoteAllard/LongTermEMG/README.md

-First prepare the longterm 3DC Dataset by running: PrepareAndLoadDataLongTerm->prepare_from_raw_dataset.py Then in TrainingsAndEvaluations all the files are there which were used to obtain the results from: Virtual Reality to Study the Gap Between Offline and Real-Time EMG-based Gesture Recognition https://arxiv.org/abs/1912.09380
+First prepare the longterm 3DC Dataset by running: PrepareAndLoadDataLongTerm->prepare_from_raw_dataset.py Then in TrainingsAndEvaluations all the files are there which were used to obtain the results from: A Transferable Adaptive Domain Adversarial Neural Network for Virtual Reality Augmented EMG-Based Gesture Recognition https://arxiv.org/abs/1912.09380v2

 And